-We publish Practice Notes and guidelines to help educate members on engineering issues.
+We publish Practice Notes to help educate members on engineering issues.
 If you’re looking for guidance in a specific area of interest, you’re in the right place.

 Our Practice Notes explain practices and procedures for a wide variety of engineering topics.
 Depending on the subject matter, they can range from several pages to a couple of hundred.

 The Engineering Practice Advisory Committee (EPAC) approves the development of Engineering New Zealand’s Practice Notes.
 We write them to reflect:

 - responses to trends

 Practice Note 1: Guidelines on Producer Statements (2014)